 Judaism has its own calendar and the dates of Jewish holy days are set according to that calendar.
 The calendar has lunar months, but a ‘leap month’ is added in some years to keep the Jewish year aligned to the solar year.

 The Sabbath is a day of rest from work, lasting from sunset on Friday until nightfall on Saturday.
 Features of the day are the synagogue services and the family gathering at home.
 Sabbath candles are lit before sunset, and prayers of sanctification are said over wine and bread.

 Pesach (Passover) lasts eight days and marks the deliverance of the Israelites from slavery in Egypt.
-On the first two evenings there is a home ceremony with symbolic foods recalling the bitterness of slavery and the sweetness of freedom.
-The main Passover food is unleavened matzah, eaten to recall the “bread of affliction” in Egypt.
+On the first two evenings (first evening only in the land of Israel) there is a home ceremony with symbolic foods recalling the bitterness of slavery and the sweetness of freedom.
+The main Passover food is unleavened bread known as matzah, eaten to recall the “bread of affliction” in Egypt.
 Passover is the time of the barley harvest in Israel.

 Shavuot falls seven weeks after Passover.
 On Shavuot God gave the Torah at Mount Sinai, so that it is an occasion for renewed dedication to the Divine law.
 It is the time of the wheat harvest in Israel.

 Rosh HaShanah (the New Year) is the anniversary of creation when God reviews His world and examines the deeds of human beings.
 The shofar (ram’s horn trumpet) is blown as a call to spiritual wakefulness.

 Yom Kippur (the Day of Atonement) is a 25-hour fast largely spent in prayers for forgiveness and in making resolutions for the future.
 Yom Kippur falls ten days after Rosh Hashanah.